dimikot/ci-storage/README.md

     # Default: 14400 (4 hours).
     storage-max-age-sec: ''

-    # Id of the slot to store to or load from; use "*" to load a smart-random
+    # Id of the slot to store to or load from.
+Use "*" to load a smart-random
     # slot (e.g. most recent or best in terms of layer compatibility) and skip
     # if it does not exist.
     # Default: $GITHUB_RUN_ID (which is friendly to "Re-run failed jobs").